srajma/xatra/GUI_README.md

       - [x] Right now this is implemented in a weird way where the input is a text field prefilled with ".flag" and the options appear as autocomplete options.
 I think this is unintuitive for users---instead, make it an actual dropdown, with a "Custom..." option which if selected lets the user input any custom class/CSS selector.
     - [x] Base Layers: allow adding any number of base layers, and selecting one as default.
       - [x] Fixed.
 But the UI is a bit clumsy.
 Instead, just have the list of available base layers as checkboxes (where checking a box means it will be included in the base layer options) and include buttons next to them to make default (it should only be possible to make one default).
     - [ ] FlagColorSequence, AdminColorSequence, DataColormap --- think through the interface for this carefully; users should be able to set the obvious ones easily, or create their own color sequence or map, just like in the package itself (see the README for details).
-[This still needs to be done better].
+[This still needs to be done better---also it should be possible to set multiple color sequences for different classes].
     - [x] zoom and focus
       - [x] this should include a button to just use the current zoom and focus levels at the map is at
       - [x] there's a weird bug where I can't clear the contents of Initial focus manually because if I clear Latitude, Longitude becomes filled again (with 0) and if I clear Longitude, Latitude gets filled again.
 Fix that.